 The Lesson: Throwing analytics at customers without context or guidelines is ineffective and a missed opportunity to provide a useful tool.
 Remember to view products from the perspective of a newcomer when looking for opportunities to improve the usability and accessibility of a product.

-The Idea: To deliver a unified experience, customer service agents need access to the right information.
+The Idea: To deliver a unified experience, customer service associates need access to the right information.
 This often meant working with partners to connect the various data systems together.
-“There used to be a segment of companies whose main job was to integrate the agent desktop with other applications and produce a unified screen that tied all of these things together,” recalls Keith Dawson, principal analyst at Ovum.
+“There used to be a segment of companies whose main job was to integrate the associate desktop with other applications and produce a unified screen that tied all of these things together,” recalls Keith Dawson, principal analyst at Ovum.
 But the need for these services has been greatly reduced as vendors added those technologies into their suite solutions, allowing users to skip the middleman.
 Furthermore, “Thanks to the cloud, you barely need additional integration services at all,” Dawson adds.

 The Lesson: What makes a profitable business today may not be as profitable in the future.
 “Many companies have fallen out of favor because they weren’t keeping up with changes in the market,” Dawson says.
 “Changes happen quickly and companies must continue to innovate or get left behind.”